Charles Elmé Francatelli: Reception

 Iced Pudding, à la Chesterfield.
 The illustration is one of the earliest to show ice cream cones, which Francatelli describes as gauffres.

 Reviewing The Cook's Guide in 1861, The Times called it "an admirable manual for every household where pleasure, health, and economy are consulted.
 He has imparted all that can be imparted of his personal excellence".
 The obituarist in The Daily Telegraph acknowledged that Francatelli taught "plain and cheap cookery to the middle and humble classes" but added that in his own cooking he was inclined to excessive lavishness and "truffled his dishes not wisely but too well".
 Nonetheless, the obituarist commented that Francatelli's death left a gap unlikely to be quickly or easily filled.

 The New York Times in 1881 found Francatelli's literary style a touch pompous, but had no reservations about the content of his books: "We are forced to respect him as an artist.
 Francatelli was no make-shift: he had deeply studied his profession and with him cooking was the greatest of all the arts.
 With Francatelli you were quite safe did you invite the Queen, all the monarchs of Europe, with their respective Cabinets to dine with you. ...
 Francatelli's book is a culinary monument.
 It is delightful to look through his menus for every month in the year."

 Elizabeth David, writing in 1985, describes Francatelli as "one of the most respected chefs in Britain"; Clarissa Dickson Wright, calling Francatelli "the Italian confectioner", describes him as liking elaborate sugar decorations, making "pearls, birds and feathers out of sugar to decorate your dessert course", and comments that although such fiddly decoration may have looked good, she was not sure it did anything for the taste.

 Henry Notaker in his 2017 A History of Cookbooks writes that Francatelli adopted a different tone depending on his target audience.
 In The Modern Cook, aimed at an upper-class readership, his instructions are phrased more ceremoniously than those in Plain Cookery for the Working Classes, where, in Notaker's view, he adopted "a more direct and slightly patronizing voice".
 Notaker also comments that Francatelli, unusually for the time, addresses his readers directly, mentioning himself, as in "this is the way I recommend that it be cooked".

 In a 2006 biographical essay on Francatelli, Mary Ellen Snodgrass calls him "Victorian England’s most famous chef ... able to commiserate with the struggles of the poor to feed their families".
 William Sitwell, writing for The Daily Telegraph in May 2024, referred to A Plain Cookery Book for the Working Classes as "the most revolting cookbook of all time".

+In popular culture

+Francatelli's time as royal chef was fictionalised in the British television series, Victoria (2016-2019).
+Ferdinand Kingsley played Francatelli.
+The series depicts him as staying in the Queen's service for over a decade, when in reality this occupation lasted only two years.